box/boxcli/docs/search.md

   --include-recent-shared-links                  Returns shared links that the user recently accessed

   --json                                         Output formatted JSON

+  --limit=limit                                  Defines the maximum number of items to return as part of a page of results.

   --mdfilter=mdfilter                            Metadata value to filter on, in the format
                                                  <scope>.<templateKey>.<field>=<value>